im360john/gateway/connectors/duckdb/readme.md

 4. If only `hosts[0]` is provided: uses it as the complete path
 5. If only `database` is provided: uses it as a local path

+## Safety Features

+For security reasons, the connector automatically adds the following safety guard rails to connection strings:

+1. For all file-based databases (non-memory), the `access_mode=READ_ONLY` parameter is applied to prevent write operations
+2. For all database connections, `allow_community_extensions=false` is added to prevent loading potentially unsafe extensions
+3. These parameters are automatically added as query parameters (after `?` or `&` as appropriate) to the connection string

+Memory databases (:memory: or memory=true) do not have the READ_ONLY restriction, but still have community extensions disabled.

 ## Notes